 Injectable contraceptives and the IUD.

-These are very effective contraceptives, but provide no cover for STI’s, so use a condom as well.
+These are very effective contraceptives, but just like the pill provide no cover for STI’s, so use a condom as well.
 Injectable contraceptives do reduce menstruation in some women, and some may see this as an added benefit.

 Morning after pill.

 You can’t rely on this at all when backpacking.
-You may be able to get it from a clinic or medical centre, and I really do strongly emphasise may.
+You may be able to get it from a clinic or medical centre in some countries, and I really do strongly emphasise may.
 Not everywhere will have them, and that is assuming you are within easy reach of a clinic or medical centre.
 You may be able to get some before you go, but unless there is a damn good clinical reason for it good luck trying to convince your GP or nurse practitioner you need them in advance.
 Odds are you will just get a lecture on safe sex and handed a load of condoms.